Learn to recognize when the insurance adjuster is negotiating your personal injury claim in bad faith, and what you can do about it.

 - Using false or deliberately improper medical or legal terms to deny or minimize your claim

-When you are handling an injury claim directly with the insurance company, you might be able to stop potential bad faith by sending a carefully worded letter to the adjuster’s supervisor.
+You might be able to stop potential bad faith by sending a carefully worded letter to the adjuster’s supervisor.

 Stick to the facts, without threats, name-calling, or complaints that the adjuster isn’t friendly.
 If you sound unprofessional or overly emotional, you won’t be taken seriously.